 Medication-assisted treatment continues to prove its effectiveness in those clients who have successfully completed the program and have gone on to live a happier, drug-free life.

 Medication-Assisted Treatment in Knoxville

 It might be easy to think that these medications are only available in private rehab centers, are not covered by insurance, or not available enough to help you in particular.
-Fortunately, medications like buprenorphine, methadone, and naltrexone are available now more than ever before and can be found in nearly all addiction treatment centers in the country.
+Fortunately, medications like Suboxone and Vivitrol are available now more than ever before and can be found in nearly all addiction treatment centers in the country.

 If it is determined that you will begin a medication-assisted treatment plan in order to most effectively treat your opioid use disorder, then you will get moving quickly.
 Medication-assisted treatment in Knoxville begins as soon as possible so that you can get through detox comfortably and begin therapeutic work.

 It will be up to the team who is providing the medication-assisted treatment in Knoxville how long you will remain on the medication and what dose you will be taking, among other factors.
 Some clients utilize this program for the duration of their time spent in rehab, while others continue on medication for months to years after.

 Medication-assisted treatment in Knoxville can provide you with the help that you need so that you can finally put an end to your opioid addiction.
 There is absolutely nothing to be ashamed about upon reaching out for help.
 The disease of addiction is extremely complex, making it nearly impossible to get sober independently.
 Medication-assisted treatment in Knoxville can help.
 Do not wait any longer.
 Call JourneyPure in Knoxville right now to get started on getting sober.
 We can help.